frovedis/frovedis/doc/manual/python/ml/lda.md

 The parameters: "learning_method", "learning_decay", "learning_offset", "batch_size",
 "total_samples", "perp_tol", "mean_change_tol", "max_doc_update_iter" and "n_jobs" are simply
 kept in to make the interface uniform to the Scikit-learn LatentDirichletAllocation module.
-They are not used anywhere within frovedis implementation.
+They are not used anywhere within the frovedis implementation.

 __Return Value__
 It simply returns "self" reference.